 Anyone out to buy or refinance a home this month will find that current mortgage rates are slightly higher than they were at this time last month.

 That's not surprising, considering that rates were expected to move higher this year.

-That means it's best to shop for a mortgage now, even though mortgage rates are still historically low.
+But that means it's best to shop for a mortgage now, while mortgage rates are still historically low.

-The average interest rate on a conventional 30-year fixed-rate home loan is 4.04%, about a half of a percentage point higher than it was at this time last year.
+The average interest rate on a conventional 30-year fixed-rate home loan is 4.06%.

 Remember, that's the average cost of financing a home.
 Savvy borrowers with decent credit can almost always pay a quarter to half of a point less.